Spousal Maintenance & Divorce Planning in Richmond & Sugar Land, TX

 If the marriage lasted 20 years, spousal maintenance can be ordered for a maximum of seven years.
 Payments can last for a maximum of 10 years if the paying spouse was married at least 30 years.

 You need a highly-qualified family law attorney by your side if you are planning to dissolve your marriage.
-Turn to the Law Firm of Lester Van Slyke, Jr. for expert counsel and legal advice when it comes to divorce planning, child visitation and other family law matters.
+Turn to the Van Slyke & Kestler Law Firm for expert counsel and legal advice when it comes to divorce planning, child visitation and other family law matters.
 To ensure the entire process goes as smoothly as possible, contact us today!